 |Era||Second Chimurenga, Rhodesian Era|

 |Notable work||Leading the ZANLA Forces|

 |Opponent(s)||Rhodesian Front Party|

 Josiah Magama Tongogara was born in Selukwe on 4 February 1938.
-He was involved in a fatal car accident which claimed his life on the 26th of December 1979 soon after the Lancaster House Agreement which gave birth to independent Zimbabwe.
-He was married to Angelina and the two had four children though Tongogara is said to have sired many children with guerrilla fighters during the liberation struggle.
+He was involved in a fatal car accident which claimed his life on 26 December 1979 soon after the Lancaster House Agreement which gave birth to independent Zimbabwe.
+He was married to Angeline and the two had four children though Tongogara is said to have sired many children with guerrilla fighters during the liberation struggle.